 As much as Apple gives you plenty of programs to help get you started on your Mac, there are still plenty of apps you will need for productivity, entertainment, and more.
 That's where the Mac App Store comes in.
 You can find almost every type of app in the Mac App Store.
-Once you download an app, it is available on all other Macs synced with your Apple ID for as long as the app is in the Mac App Store.
+Once you download an app, it is available to download on all other Macs synced with your Apple ID for as long as the app is in the Mac App Store.

 9. Get to know Spotlight

 Spotlight is your go-to program for finding practically everything you need on your Mac or on the Web.
 You can look up directions using Maps, open a Terminal window, find utilities you didn't know you had, and more.
 All you have to do is click on the search icon in the upper right corner of your Mac's screen and type in a word or phrase.
 Spotlight will search through all of your files, folders, emails, and documents to find the right content.
 If that's not enough, Spotlight will also search through your entire computer system, and even looks stuff up on the web.